 Some links below are affiliate links, that help keep this site running at no extra cost to you.
 Learn more here.

 Planning a trip to Jávea and looking for an amazing way to see parts of the coastline that are completely inaccessible by foot?
 If you’re someone who loves getting out on the water and seeing hidden spots that most visitors miss, kayaking around Jávea is absolutely perfect for you.
+Also, the kayaking trips in Jávea are available throughout this spring of 2026 all the way through the year!

 When I’m recommending things to do in Javea – these kayak excursions are top of mind as they are such good value and provide the best way to explore the local area and the sea.
 These kayak tours are great for everyone, regardless if a complete beginner or have some experience.
 They’ll take you to incredible sea caves, secluded coves, and some of the clearest water you’ll ever see.
 All tours come with professional guides who’ll teach you everything you need to know.